Subscribe to our

-Kim has worked for years with some of THE best staff in the Himalaya, intelligent, professional, energetic, conscientious and positive, each going the extra mile and adding his own particular qualities to the trek experience.
+Kim has worked for years to develop some of THE best staff in the Himalaya, intelligent, professional, energetic, conscientious and positive, each going the extra mile and adding his own particular qualities to the trek experience.
 All of the team work above and beyond the call of duty to ensure that the trekkers have the best possible Himalayan experience, and of course the safest one.
-Kim's staff actually enjoy each trek and appreciate the beauty and uniqueness of each region, passing on their enthusiasm to the trekkers and accumulating knowledge as they trek ...
+Kim's guides actually enjoy each trek and appreciate the beauty and uniqueness of each region, passing on their enthusiasm to the trekkers and accumulating knowledge as they trek ...

-Lhakpa Dorji has been working with Kim for seven our eight years and is an extremely qualified guide and logistical coordinator, full of enthusiasm, fun and a love for the Himalaya.
+Lhakpa Dorji has been working with Kim for roughly a decade and is an fantastic guide and logistical coordinator, full of enthusiasm, fun and a love for the Himalaya.
 Junar is truly a chef par excellence, with nearly ten years of experience cooking with Kim & Lhakpa, and he also puts up tents once the kitchen tent is put up, loads and unloads the horses and is a great river-crosser.
 Kiran is an incredibly caring guide and sherpa, always there with a smile and a bit of encouragement, always ready to help at camp and on the trail.
 Suresh is a jack-of-all-trades, taking care of everyone in our 'Kamzang Style' dining tent, carrying the packs of weary trekkers when most needed, full of laughter.
 Yam helps in the kitchen or acts as 'sherpa' with Suresh, also ready with a big smile, happy to practice his English while helping trekkers up a peak or pass.
 Kaila comes with us often as yak man extraordinaire, or to help in the kitchen or carry loads, always with a wide smile and a shy nod of the head.
 Our porters are fantastic, too numerous to mention individually.
 No trekker forgets their cheerfulness, hard work or companionship, and many continue to work with us in other capacities.

 Our horsemen are truly amazing, invaluable to our treks in Ladakh and Zanskar.
 In addition to their work loading and unloading, grazing and shoeing the horses, Sherap, Sampal and Hari Dhel help put up the tents at camp, assist with river crossings and help out whenever there is a critical situation.
 Kim has been working with Sherap for ten years and the others for about half that time.
 Sherap and Sampal are Tibetans whos families migrated to India after 1959, and Hari Dhel is a mountain Himacheli, a great team.